Camp North Homes

 Back to Top

-friendships with their group members while learning important life skills such as communication and being a good friend.
-Most days include
+A typical day finds youth gathering in the Lodge for breakfast before splitting off to join their group for welcoming and teambuilding activities.
+This helps to build camaraderie and form friendships with their group members while learning important life skills such as communication and being a good friend.

 Back to Top